 Percolators are one of the oldest and most traditional coffee brewing methods, known for producing bold, robust coffee with a distinctive flavor.
 Unlike drip machines, percolators repeatedly cycle boiling water through coffee grounds using gravity and pressure, extracting a strong, full-bodied cup.

 This guide will help you navigate key features such as capacity, material, heat source compatibility, and ease of cleanup, so you can find the right percolator that suits your taste and lifestyle.
+If you’re still deciding about a percolator, check out other coffee maker types in my full guide.

 How to Buy a Percolator: Key Features to Consider